Women's cricket: International cricket

 Women's cricket has been played internationally since the inaugural women's Test match between England's and Australia's women's teams in December 1934.
 The following year, New Zealand joined them. in 2007 Netherlands became the tenth women's Test nation in their debut against South Africa.
 A total of 145 women's Test matches have been played.

 Advert for the first Women's One Day International game to be played at Lord's.

 Women's One Day Internationals (ODIs) were introduced in 1973 at the inaugural Women's Cricket World Cup.
 The 1,000th women's ODI took place in 2016.
 Australia has dominated the format, having claimed the World Cup six times and won 80% of their matches.

 In 2004, a shorter-still format, the Twenty20 International (T20I) was introduced; matches are restricted to twenty overs per side.
 Initially, women's T20 cricket was played little at international level; four matches were played by the end of 2006.
 The following three years saw a rapid growth in women's T20 Internationals; six matches were played in 2007, ten in 2008 and thirty in 2009, which also saw the first ICC Women's World Twenty20.
 In April 2018, the ICC granted its members full women's T20 International status.

 In November 2021, the ICC retrospectively applied first-class and List A status to women's cricket, aligning it with the men's game.

 In July 2023, the ICC announced equal prize money will be available for ICC global events, meaning future Women's Cricket World Cup and Women's T20 World Cup competitions will have the same prizes for winners and runners up as male competitions.

 International rankings

 The ICC maintains rankings of the 13 teams with ODI status and all teams who play T20I matches.
 As of August 2023, Australia top both tables.

-The ICC also maintains individual player rankings in ODI and T20I based on batting, bowling and all-round performance.